biocore/SitePainter/doc_source/index.rst

 Contact Us
 ===========
 For any questions please contact `the QIIME forum <http://forum.qiime.org>`_.
-We aim to respond to e-mail questions within three to five working days.
+We aim to respond to e-mail questions within 1 business day.